More Over-the-Counter Human Drugs that May Be Safe for Dogs

 29. Yunnan Baiyao

 Yunnan Baiyao is a protected traditional medicine originating in China.
-It is a hemostatic powdered medication famous for its use in the Vietnam War to stop bleeding by the Vietcong.
+It is a hemostatic powdered medication famous for its use in the Vietnam War to stop bleeding.
 The formula for Yunnan Baiyao is a closely guarded secret.

-Yunnan Baiyao is used orally to stop internal bleeding and has been effective topically in wounds to stop bleeding and optimize healing.
-This drug is truly fascinating.
-Learn more about how it is used in dogs and cats.
+Yunnan Baiyao is used orally to stop internal bleeding and has been effective topically in wounds to optimize healing.

 30. Eye Lube

-The first rule for pets with eye problems – NEVER ever put anything in your dogs’ eye that you would not put in your own eye.
+The first rule for pets with eye problems is NEVER ever put anything in your dog’s eye that you would not put in your own eye.
 Better yet – never put anything in your dog’s eye that is not prescribed by your veterinarian.

 What is safe to use in your dog’s eye?
 Over-the-counter artificial tears are safe.
 Products include Tears Naturale II, Isopto Tears, Refresh Celluvisc, and Refresh Liquidgel.
 Avoid products that contain alcohol and preservatives in the ingredient list.

-It is possible for your dog to do a lot of damage if he or she rubs or scratches at the eye.
+Your dog can do a lot of damage if they rub or scratch the eye.
 If this occurs, please see your vet as soon as possible.

 We hope this article gives you more information about over-the-counter human medications and products that can be used in dogs and cats.
-If your pet is having a medical problem, we recommend that use all products be used under the guidance of your veterinarian.
-For the first 15 over-the-counter medications (OTC) that are commonly used in humans and can be used safely in most dogs, please visit this article: 15 Human Over-the-Counter Drugs Safe for Dogs.
+If your pet is having a medical problem, we recommend that all products be used under the guidance of your veterinarian.
+For the first 15 over-the-counter medications, please read this article: 15 Over-the-Counter Human Drugs for Dogs.